mp-sec/Offense-and-Defense-in-Cybersecurity/README.md

 # Offense-and-Defense-in-Cybersecurity
-FInal paper written for a military strategy class.
+Final paper written for a military strategy class.